CFXS/CFXS-L0-ARM-Debugger/README.md

 - Will not crash every 5-15 minutes
 - Dark theme enabled by default
 - Live variable/expression Watch
+- Option to translate values in a Stack View window to function names (match stack value to function code ranges to obtain possible function name from a value in the stack.
+This is useful when you are not able to obtain the call stack because of a corrupted stack or whatever else, so you have to go through the stack and manually find Link Register values)
 - STL container support in Watch window
 - User definable custom data structure decoding in Watch window
 - Macros and plugins for custom extended functionality (`Lua`)